Wildcat (DC Comics): Tom Bronson

 Thomas "Tom" Bronson is Ted Grant's youngest son.
 Tom's mother Marilyn had a one-night stand with Ted, and never told him of Tom's existence.
 Despite the fact that his father was not involved in his life, Tom is not bitter towards Ted.
 However, he did tell Ted that he had no intentions of becoming the next Wildcat, as he was not a fighter himself.

 It was revealed that Tom is a metahuman that can change into a were-panther at will, similar to the Wildcat featured in Kingdom Come.
 When Ted was attacked by Vandal Savage, Tom changed into his were-panther form and managed to fight against Savage until help arrived.

 In Justice Society of America 80 Page Giant Sized (2010), it was revealed that Tom's mother had the same powers as her son, but would change involuntarily every month.
 After a minor battle involving Ted, Marilyn, and the first Huntress, Ted took Marilyn to see Doctor Mid-Nite, who cured her of the involuntary aspect of her power, allowing her to change at will instead.
 While she is unconscious, Ted told Doctor Mid-Nite to "fix her and send her on her way" to protect her from his dangerous walk of life.
 Doctor Mid-Nite discovered that she was pregnant and revealed this to his now-conscious patient.
 She ultimately decided to withhold this information from Ted, but her motivations were unclear.
 She then raised Tom herself.

 Over time, Tom slowly forms a bond with Ted and eventually, after some initial reluctance, agrees to share the Wildcat name with his father.
 At this point, he is introduced and inducted into the Justice Society.

 In a team-up with the Justice League, he talks to Vixen and indicates the presence of enhanced senses.

 Later, Tom, now calling himself Tomcat, parted ways with Ted and joined the All-Stars, an offshoot team created by the younger members of the JSA.

+In the "DC All In" initiative, Tom was present at Ted's funeral after he had been killed by Lady Eve.
+Feeling guilty about killing that Kobra operative following the funeral, Yolanda interacts with Tom and states that he can be the new Wildcat.
+As Tom stated that he told his dad that he didn't want the title and tried out the superhero career, Yolanda walks away claiming that its the end of the Wildcat legacy.

+Powers and abilities

+Ted Grant's powers and abilities

+A boxer and mixed martial artist, Grant has mastered capoeira, hapkido, kickboxing, krav maga, muay thai, taekwondo, and boxing, the last in which he favors.
+Due to an alterations of a curse set on him, he possesses nine lives, allowing for virtual immortality and making him long lived-lived so long he isn't killed nine times consecutively.